2017 IPO Prospects: Cloudera Files For IPO

 There has been a flurry of IPO activity over the last few weeks with more than seven companies joining the IPO pipeline.
-Among them is Billion Dollar Unicorn player Cloudera.
+Among them is Billion Dollar Unicorn player Cloudera (CLDR).

 Cloudera’s Journey

-Palo Alto-based Big Data vendor Cloudera was founded in 2008 by engineers Christophe Bisciglia, Amr Awadallah, and Jeff Hammerbacher together with Oracle executive Mike Olson to leverage the power of Hadoop.
-It released its first product in 2009 and today has the leading Big Data platform for data management, machine learning, and advanced analytics.
+Palo Alto-based Big Data vendor, Cloudera, was founded in 2008 by engineers Christophe Bisciglia, Amr Awadallah, and Jeff Hammerbacher together with Oracle executive Mike Olson to leverage the power of Hadoop.
+It released its first product in 2009 and, today, has the leading Big Data platform for data management, machine learning, and advanced analytics.

 Cloudera became one of the first companies to commercialize Apache Hadoop and to develop solutions for enterprises built on this open source technology.
 Its software platform combines the open source software with proprietary software to meet the requirements of large enterprises.
 It has more than 1,000 large enterprise customers in more than 45 countries, as well as the governments of 29 countries.
-Customers include BT Group, Citigroup Global Markets, Experian, and Navistar International.
+Customers include BT Group (NYSE:BT), Citigroup Global Markets, Experian (OTCQX:EXPGF), and Navistar International (NYSE:NAV).

 Last year, it acquired Sense, a startup that built a cloud service enabling multiple data scientists to collaborate and share self-service analytics reports.
 Previous Cloudera acquisitions include DataPad and Xplain.io.